Abhinandan-Purkait/covidtracker-teslacoil/README.md

 ##### Hosted website, click to view

-<a href = "http://tintybot.pythonanywhere.com/" >http://tintybot.pythonanywhere.com/</a>v [Currently Down, due to hosting expensed.]
+<a href = "http://tintybot.pythonanywhere.com/" >http://tintybot.pythonanywhere.com/</a>v [Currently Down, due to hosting expenses.]

 ##### Video of the complete app, click to view